 We can write these invariant perturbations in terms of the master fields $\Phi^{(0)}_2$ and $\Phi^{(0)}_0$ \cite{Buchel:2021ttt}.
 If we choose a gauge in which master fields do not depend on time, then the above combinations reduce to the following relations

-We can call the $\Phi^{(0)}_2(u)$ mode as the sound mode, while the $\Phi^{(0)}_0(u)$ might be called a non-conformal mode since it is intimately related to the scalar field.
+We call the $\Phi^{(0)}_2(u)$ mode as the sound mode, while the $\Phi^{(0)}_0(u)$ is called a non-conformal mode since it is intimately related to the scalar field.
 The equations of motion for the master field in the spin-0 sector can be written as follows \cite{Buchel:2021ttt}

 where

 The coefficients are given below